Skip to content

 You can work with deadlines in two ways.

 • Forwards - When a new project arrives, work out what tasks need to be completed, who is available to complete them, and how long each task will take.
 This gives you an approximate end date for completion.
 Lay out the project in a gantt chart, and off you go.
+And if you use a simple Gantt chart maker, you can also visually mark deadlines and set reminders to ensure timely progress from the moment the project kicks off.

 • Backwards - When do you need the project finished?
 That is the solid deadline.
 You work back from this date, delegating to available resources, outsourcing if you need and more.